F.A.Q.

 What inspired you to start writing poetry?

-I was brought to poetry by two separate catalysts, spaced a few months apart, when I was seventeen: first, watching the independent film, Slam, starring Saul Williams and Sonja Sohn, which revealed to me the power of not only writing but in the inhabiting of a poem.
+I was brought to poetry by two separate catalysts, spaced a few months apart, when I was seventeen: first, watching the independent film, Slam, starring Saul Williams and Sonja Sohn, which revealed to me the power of not just writing but in the inhabiting of a poem.
 Shortly thereafter, the iconic poet, Martín Espada, came to my high school and read from his collection, Imagine the Angels of Bread.
 That pretty much solidified my love for poetry and the path I’ve been on ever since.

 Absolutely!
 Click here and let’s do it.